-- both printed and manuscript materials are in scope - chief and prescribed sources are different for atlases vs. non-atlases - area 1 permits the use of a general material designation (GMD) and the use of supplied other title information to indicate geographic coverage - area 3 is required (for mathematical details) - area 4 includes elements for the place and date of manuscript production - area 5 requires use of a specific material designation (SMD); uses "hand col." rather than "col." to indicate hand coloring in printed materials (if issued that way); requires measuring the size of a map using the neat line (rather than the edge of the sheet as with textual materials) - explicit guidance is provided on grammatically separable dedications (silently omit them from the transcription and give them in a note) - additional criteria are provided on when to create a new bibliographic record when variants are encountered (e.g., addressing types of changes to a plate from which a map was printed) - provides additional specialized appendixes on topics specific to rare cartographic materials (e.g., Appendix J. Scale; Appendix K. Coordinates; Appendix L. Date of Situation; Appendix M. Notes on Source of Map;
+- both printed and manuscript materials are in scope - chief and prescribed sources are different for atlases vs. non-atlases - area 1 permits the use of a general material designation (GMD) and the use of supplied other title information to indicate geographic coverage - area 3 is required (for mathematical details) - area 4 includes elements for the place and date of manuscript production - area 5 requires use of a specific material designation (SMD); uses "hand col." rather than "col." to indicate hand coloring in printed materials (if issued that way); requires measuring the size of a map using the neat line (rather than the edge of the sheet as with textual materials) - provides explicit guidance on grammatically separable dedications (silently omit them from the transcription and give them in a note) - provides additional criteria for when to create a new bibliographic record when variants are encountered (e.g., addressing types of changes to a plate from which a map was printed) - adds specialized appendixes on topics specific to rare cartographic materials (e.g., Appendix J. Scale; Appendix K. Coordinates; Appendix L. Date of Situation; Appendix M. Notes on Source of Map; Appendix N. Composite glossary entries are revised and expanded

-Appendix N. Composite Atlases)
+Atlases)